Part of the

 But this second picture shows me how some things have changed, even in the time when I have been around.
 (I'm learning that everything changes.
 Nothing stays the same for long).
 It's a picture of the same bit of garden eight years ago.
 The year I was born.
 1936.
 Dad had got hold of some colour film which was very new, then.
 And used all of it on photographing his garden.
 It's my sister sitting on the log.
 Then it was where it was supposed to be, flat on the ground, and not turned up on end to use as a bird table.
 There's nothing behind her, except flowers.
 But now, in the bike picture from a couple of weeks ago, behind the log is a cherry tree and, the other side of that, you can just see our air raid shelter.
 Very difficult to pick out.
 Because its underground.
 I can just remember Dad building it, in the winter of 1938/1939.
 I was looking down into the big hole where he was standing and building the walls.
 We've spent many nights down in it.
 Like when they bombed Sutton Park and set it all on fire.
 And many nights when you could hear the thumps and see the fires as Birmingham was being bombed.
 Not for a long time, though.
 Thank goodness.
 If Dad thinks there is any danger these days, my sister and I sleep on the floor in the dining room, in sleeping bags.
 But even that hasn't happened for months.
 The picture reminds me that summer is coming and the garden will be full of colour again, even though Dad and Mum spend most of their time growing vegetables.

 My brother's in Italy, now.
 He's been away for over a year, since February of last year.
-Dad took of photograph of us both then, at the top of our garden.
+Dad took a photograph of us both then, at the top of our garden.
 This was during what they call his Embarkation Leave.
 Soldiers get that just before they are sent away, for years and years.
 I look very proud of him.
 That's because I am!

 Since I last told you about him he has been part of the invasion of Sicily and in August he spent the day of his 21st birthday near Mount Etna (I've shown you